 Theoretically, yes – slightly.
 But what about in the real world?
 Can you see real-life MPG increases for these modified cars on the roads?

-Who is most likely to install a cold air intake on their car?
-What is the part manufacturer’s target audience?
+Who is most likely to install a frigid air intake on their car?
+What is the part manufacturer’s intended audience?

 And there we have it.
-Cold air intakes might increase your gas mileage if you drive at the same speed as you did beforehand.
+Chilly air intakes might increase your gas mileage if you drive at the same pace as you did beforehand.

 But almost everyone who wants a cold air intake has a lead foot.
 They’re interested in performance gains, not MPG.